jenxym/vue-localstorage/README.md

-# local-storage-vue
+# Simple Task Manager App

-Made with Vuetify.
+Made with Vue and Vuetify.
+Create tasks, store then in your computer and delete the ones completed.
+Data is stored in Local Storage in your browser.

 ## Project setup